Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 None

 == Changelog ==

+= TODO 4.4.4 =
+- Fixed bugs and improved functionality related to "logged in users" functionality.

 = 4.4.3 =
 - Improved file change detection feature to address DB backups failing silently in some cases due to very large serialized data stored in a single row.